-Since you know I am a student I want to talk about the fact that I took all my exams with very good grades, however last summer, I had to take two exams again because I failed them in the winter session.
+Since you know I am a student I want to talk about the fact that I passed all my exams with very good grades, however last summer, I had to take two exams again because I failed them in the winter session.
 One exam was fairly easy and the subject wasn’t that bad, but I failed it because I couldn’t accommodate at that time with the way university schedule works.
 But the other exam was a different discussion.
 At this specific exam I had a teacher who seemed to find pleasure mocking students and also teaching in a way no one could understand.
-In the winter session I failed the exam and when I saw the grade, I felt devastated because I needed to have 0,02 more points to pass the exam.
-Our teacher even though he saw me and other students almost crying he still mocked us.
-His attitude determined me to make out of this exam a pretty big deal and I wanted to show this teacher what I can do.
+In the winter session I failed the exam and when I saw the grade, I felt devastated because I needed to have 0,02 more points to pass the exam. even though Our teacher saw me and other students almost crying he still mocked us.
+His attitude determined me to make a pretty big deal out of this exam and I wanted to show this teacher what I can do.

-After the summer session I managed to keep good contact with a teacher who happened to teach the same subject as the teacher in cause so I managed to contact her and asked nicely if she can bring me some materials and courses for me to be able to take my exam and she agreed.
+After the summer session I managed to keep good contact with a teacher who happened to teach the same subject as the teacher in cause so I managed to contact her and asked nicely if she could bring me some materials and courses for me to be able to take my exam and she agreed.
 The materials she brought to me were very good, but solving them would take a lot like 2 months or more, but I refused to give up so I made myself a schedule which I considered as my number one priority.I left everything that I wanted to do apart just to take all courses and solve all exercises from the materials because I had to prove something.

-At the exam day I was ready to take the exam and I got it with the highest grade.
-My teacher saw my exam and immediately asked for me.
+On the exam day I was ready to take the exam and I got it with the highest grade.
+My teacher saw my exam/test and immediately asked for me.
 When I stood up the teacher was looking at me with a surprised face and I looked him in the eyes with a smile.
-I was satisfied with my performance and also satisfied by the look of his face!
+I was satisfied with my performance and also satisfied with the look on his face!

 3) What will you work for?

-I have a passion for the computer itself since childhood.
+I have had a passion for the computer itself since childhood.
 It all started when I got my first computer in a contest in which the winner was selected randomly.
-I was surprised that I was the chosen winner and received the computer in Christmas.
+I was surprised that I was the chosen winner and received the computer at Christmas.
 I was fascinated by the applicability of this machine at first and then by the games I could play on this machine.

 My passion wasdeeplyin Middle School when my class master wanted us to attend the Hour of Code Program and there I saw for the first time how programming works in a pretty simplified way since I was using blocky methods of programming to move something or to create The Flappy birds game.
 After every task we could see the whole code, but it was very hard to understand at that time.

-I started understanding programming in High School when I was doing C++ and solve different problems.It felt like I have the tool to express my creativity and learning new methods was a way to easily create new applications.
+I started understanding programming in high school when I was doing C++ and solve different problems.It felt like I had the tool to express my creativity and learning new methods was a way to easily create new applications.
 Every Computer Science class was a pleasure for me and every program that I wrote gave me the occasion to express myself.